Pharmaceuticals (Therapeutic Medications)

 The lists of medications in this section are not meant to be all-inclusive or comprehensive, but rather address the most common concerns.

 For any medication, the AME should ascertain for what condition the medication is being used, how long, frequency, and any side effects of the medication.
 The safety impact of the underlying condition should also be considered.
 If there are any questions, please call the Regional Flight Surgeon's (RFS) office or the Aerospace Medicine Certification Division (AMCD).

 Do Not Issue.
 AMEs should not issue airmen medical certificates to applicants who are using these classes of medications or medications.

 - nitrates (nitroglycerin, isosorbide dinitrate, imdur),

 - Anticholinergics (oral)

-- An open prescription for regular or intermittent use of any drug or substance classified under the Controlled Substances Act (Schedules I - V).
+- Controlled Substances (Schedules I - V).
+An open prescription for chronic or intermittent use of any drug or substance.

 - This includes medical marijuana, even if legally allowed or prescribed under state law.